kapsakcj/nanoporeWorkflow/README.md

 For `workflow.sh` the first positional parameter must be the project folder.
 Both input and output go to the project folder.

-### Guppy GPU basecalling and demultiplexing with qcat
+### Guppy GPU basecalling, demultiplexing, and trimming

-`run_01_basecall-w-gpu.sh` - `guppy` GPU basecalling (& adapter trimming) and demultiplexing (& adapter/barcode trimming) with `qcat`
+`run_01_basecall-w-gpu.sh` - `guppy` GPU basecalling, demultiplexing, and adapter/barcode trimming with `guppy_basecaller`

 `run_01_basecall-w-gpu.sh` is the runner/driver script for `01_basecall-w-gpu.sh`

 #### Requirements
   * Must be run while logged into directly node98 (Tesla V100 GPUs will eventually be a part of `qsub`, but are not currently, do NOT use qsub or run script on another node _unless it has a V100 GPU installed_)
-  * No one else must be running stuff on the node - this Guppy command will eat up all GPU resources
+  * No one else must be running stuff on the node
     * check CPU usage with `htop` and GPU usage with `nvtop` before running the script
   * Must be MinION data, generated with an R9.4.1 flowcell (FLO-MIN106) and ligation sequencing kit (SQK-LSK109)
     * Must be Native Barcodes 1-24 (NBD103/104/114)